Frodxx/fishgame/message doc.md

 ##Message Type

 The "type" name is checked by clients and the server in order to operate.
 There are 18 different "type" values.
+There is a method associated with each client->server value, they share the same name except when specified:

+###Server-side "types"
 - **action**: triggers action messages, such as */me goes to the Beach* in chat.
+	- Used in the `text` method.
+- **end**: used to tell the server a client has finished their turn.
+Only used in client->server direction.
+	- Used in the `finish` method.
+- **listen**: triggers UI blocking on clients when the game starts.
+Only used in client->server direction.
+- **ready**: sets clients' ready status as true.
+	- Used in `ready` and `setReady` methods.
+- **statInit**: used to retrieve current information of the game to inform spectators.
+- **system**: system messages that are generally sent to one client, like notices or announcements.
+Only used in server->client direction.
+	- Used in `onOpen` and `play` methods.
+- **text**: the standard type of message, when a client sends text in chat.
+- **token**: checks type of connection (Player or Spectator).
+- **unready**: sets clients' ready status as false.
-	- Used in `onMessage` method.
+	- Used in `setReady` method.

+###Client-side "types"

 - **catch**: used to tell players a specific client has caught some fish.
 Only used in server->client direction.
-	-Used in `onMessage` method.
+	-Used in `finish` method.
-- **end**: used to tell the server a client has finished their turn.
-Only used in client->server direction.
 - **handshake**: used to assign name and color to a client on new connection.
 Only used in server->client direction.
 	- Used in `assignName` method.
 - **join**: triggers join notices on clients.
 Only used in server->client direction.
 	- Used in `tellJoin` method.
-- **listen**: triggers UI blocking on clients when the game starts.
-Only used in client->server direction.
-	- Used in `onMessage` method.
 - **over**: triggers the end of the game.
 Only used in server->client direction.
 	- Used in `endGame` method.
 - **part**: triggers part notices on clients.
 Only used in server->client direction.
 	- Used in `tellPart` method.
 - **ready**: sets clients' ready status as true.
-	- Used in `setReady` method.
+	- Used in `ready` and `setReady` methods.
 - **repop**: used at the end of a round to regenerate population.
 Only used in server->client direction.
 	- Used in `endRound` method.
 - **start**: starts the game on each client.
 Only used in server->client direction.
 	- Used in `play` method.
 - **statInit**: used to retrieve current information of the game to inform spectators.
-	- Used in `onMessage` method.
-- **system**: system messages that are generally sent to one client, like notices or announcements.
-Only used in server->client direction.
-	- Used in `onOpen` and `play` methods.
 - **text**: the standard type of message, when a client sends text in chat.
-	- Used in `onMessage` method.
 - **token**: checks type of connection (Player or Spectator).
-	- Used in `onMessage` method.
 - **turn**: triggers UI unblocking on clients when it's their turn.
 Only used in server->client direction.
-	- Used in `onMessage` method.
+	- Used in `assignTurn` method.
 - **unready**: sets clients' ready status as false.
 	- Used in `setReady` method.
 - **users**: retrieves players on the room.
-	- Used in `onMessage` method.
+	- Used in `whoIsOnline` method.

 ##Message Name